 - WHDH Channel 7

 - WFXT Channel 25

 School and town officials monitor weather conditions and road conditions.
-If conditions are severe enough to threaten the safety of students traveling to and from school, a decision is made to close school or delay opening.
+If conditions are severe enough to threaten the safety of students traveling to and from school, a decision is made to close school, delay, or close early.

 - School Closed – All school will be closed for the day.
 Students and staff are to remain home.
 Emergency personnel will report to work.
 All morning, afternoon, and evening activities are also canceled.